tyleryouk/00os-origin/1000xdev/steam-integration/endpoint-integration-progress.md

 ## Current Challenges/Blockers

-- **API Rate Limiting**: Need to implement proper rate limiting protection in the client
+- **API Response Mapping**: Ensuring all API responses can be properly mapped to our internal models
 - **Authentication Flow**: Researching best approach for Steam OpenID integration
-- **Data Mapping**: Ensuring consistent format between Steam API responses and GigaSwap models
+- **Error Handling Edge Cases**: Need to handle responses from the Steam API in various error states

 ## Completed Tasks